LennartHennigs/PrototypingWS/README.md

 - [5mm neopixel LED](https://www.amazon.de/NEOPIXEL-THRU-DIFFUSE-ADAFRUIT-INDUSTRIES/dp/B01186GO4A/) (or a [clone](https://hackaday.com/2014/06/25/here-come-the-rgb-led-clones/), e.g. WS8212, WS8211, PD9823, ...)

-Above are just sample links, I'd try to order most material from China to reduce the cost (with the exception of the Pi).
+*Note: Above are just sample links, I'd try to order most material from China to reduce the cost (with the exception of the Pi).
-The resulting total cost is around 30€.
+The resulting total cost is around 30€.*

 ### Software
 - SD Card Burner: [Etcher](https://etcher.io/) or [ApplePi Baker](https://www.tweaking4all.com/software/macosx-software/macosx-apple-pi-baker/) for Mac